-The spiritual Mr. Neeley sat down to talk with HollywoodChicago.com last year at the "Hollywood Show" Chicago, an annual event in which fans can mingle, take photographs and get autographs from the celebrities who appear there.
-The next session of the "Hollywood Show" Chicago will take place in Rosemont, Ill., on August 15th-17th, 2014.
-For complete details and ticket purchase information, click here.
-[17]
+The spiritual Mr. Neeley sat down to talk with HollywoodChicago.com in 2013 at "The Hollywood Show" Chicago, an annual event in which fans can mingle, take photographs and get autographs from the celebrities who appear there.

 HollywoodChicago.com: What style of music inspired you to get into the 1960s rock scene and what got you the contract with Capitol Records back then?